-When someone living in Nebraska wants to quickly convey real estate or property to another person, they can use a Nebraska (NE) quitclaim deed.
-This deed carries no warranty as to the status of the title or even the seller (grantor) and their ownership of the property, but it quickly makes the transfer.
+This deed carries no warranty as to the title or even the seller (grantor) and their property ownership, but it quickly makes the transfer.

 A quitclaim deed may incorrectly be called a “quick claim deed,” “quit claim deed,” or “quit claims deed.”
 These terms all refer to the same fast, easy type of deed.